Card(s) of the Day: Thunder: A dangerous card with the power of lightning, Thunder’s main weakness is Shadow.

 Well, this is weird, the Shadow and Thunder cards are digitally manipulated to look more painted, I suppose.
 Forgive the crappy quality here.

-Because of a line change in Kero’s corner, a certain shot makes no sense.
+Leave it to Kero/Kero’s Corner: Because of a line change in Kero’s corner, a certain shot makes no sense.
 In the original, Kero states that the cat ears on Sakura’s costume for that week were cute, but then we see a shot of Kero’s ear and he says ‘not as cute as mine, huh?’
-In the dub, he’s basically jabbering about high tech whatnot and no explanation as to why there’s a shot of him in there is given.
+In the dub, he’s basically jabbering about high tech whatnot, and there’s no explanation as to why there’s a shot of his ear in there.

 Next episode, Sword’s debut.
-A shopping trip to get some broaches leads Sakura’s friend Rika to the Sword card disguised as a broach.
+A shopping trip to get some brooches leads Sakura’s friend Rika to the Sword card disguised as a brooch.
 It takes over her mind and wreaks havoc.
 Will Sakura have to fight her friend to seal Sword?